gizmo23655/ShibaGTGenesisCracked/README.md

 You Shoud See This ![Screenshot 2024-09-21 094145](https://github.com/user-attachments/assets/0ad2198a-d8c7-4290-aae4-60d3526ab23d)
 Click The "Inject Genesis" Button And Then You Should See This ![Screenshot 2024-09-21 094339](https://github.com/user-attachments/assets/d24c2ebf-a5ae-4f2a-ba81-8c69f910f2e7)
 And Thats It!
 Have Fun Menu Has Und Crash And Lag Mods
+# If The .bat file Dose Not Work Then Use The .exe